Thank you for visiting Permission to Speak.

-Although the starting point is that Jesus of Nazareth is a gateway into the sacred, Permission to Speak respects and honours those who have found other gateways.
-The past in different faith traditions is important in understanding how we have arrived at the present, but Permission to Speak is more concerned with living in today's world than with tradition.
+And although my starting point is that Rabbi Jesus of Nazareth is my gateway - my 'dark glass glimpse' of the Infinite Mystery, I respect and honour those who have found other gateways.
+The past in different faith traditions is important in understanding how we have arrived at the present, but I am more concerned with living in today's world than with tradition.

 We each pass this way once and we have responsibilities to ourselves, to our families, to our neighbours [no matter who or where they are] and to the planet, our only and shared home in a vast and developing universe.

 Change will happen but it will not be through words of traditional belief.
 It will come through people of good will acting together to challenge injustice and inequality, seeking a wholeness for both this planet and all humanity.
-The future of religion cannot be guaranteed but unless there is compassion and serving those in need then religion in an increasingly secular world will become little more than a relic of the past, a museum piece.
+The future of religion cannot be guaranteed but unless there is sacrificial compassion, justice and serving those in need then religion in an increasingly secular world will become little more than a relic of the past, a museum piece.